 The grass hay is always greener

-Yes, Mr or Mrs Average person, grass is necessary but there’s a little more to it than that.
+Yes, Mr or Mrs. Average person, grass is necessary but there’s a little more to it than that.
 Grass or grass hay is an essential part of the diet due to the digestive needs of the Guinea Pig.
 Not only is grass hay essential to the digestive process, gastrointestinal and the breaking down of foods, but it encourages chewing which helps to maintain the Guinea Pig’s dental integrity.
-Acceptable hays include Timothy, Oaten, Wheaten, Pasture, Paddock, Meadow and Ryegrass.
-The grass should always be greener with the highest quality grasses and hays being rich in colour, supple, aromatic and free from things like mould and dust.
+Acceptable hays include Timothy, Oaten, Wheaten, Pasture, Paddock, Meadow, and Ryegrass.
+The grass should always be greener with the highest quality grasses and hays being rich in colour, supple, aromatic, and free from things like mold and dust.

 Most guinea pig experts agree that grass hays like alfalfa or clover should not be fed to healthy adult guinea pigs because of their high protein and calcium content.
 The only exception to this rule would be young guinea pigs under the age of 4 months and pregnant or nursing guinea pigs who require additional calcium.